zukunft/zukunft.com/docs/code_functions_all.md

     \-- sort_by_impact_and_type
         \-- ref_list - sort the references by impact (highest first) and then by reference type name, with the
     \-- display_linked
-        \-- result_list - @param string $back the back trace url for the undo functionality
+        \-- result_list - @param array $url_arr the url parameters of the calling page,
+                 which become the back part of the links
     \-- table
-        \-- result_list - @return string the html code to show the results as a table to the user
+        \-- result_list - @param phrase_list|null $context_phr_lst the phrases the reader assumes and that are left out
+                of the header
     \-- display_old
         \-- result_list - create the html code to show the formula results to the user
     \-- load_by_id_with_related